-9 SHARED APPRECIATION RIGHTS RECEIVABLE
+9. SHARED APPRECIATION RIGHTS RECEIVABLE

 The right for the Company to receive a share of the capital appreciation arising on the individual mortgages, as set out in the original loan agreements, is classified as an embedded derivative, in accordance with the principles of IAS 39.
 The embedded derivative has been valued separately from the host contract using discounted cash flow techniques.
-No estimate has been made of the effect of future HPI as the directors consider that this is impractical
+No estimate has been made of the effect of future HPI as the directors consider that this is impractical.

-The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation.
-A corresponding embedded derivative liability has therefore been recognised in the Balance Sheet (note 14)
+The Company is contractually obliged to pay to the Note holders or the swap provider any amounts received from mortgage customers for the shared appreciation.
+A corresponding embedded derivative liability has therefore been recognised in the Balance Sheet (note 13)

-10. TRADE AND OTHER RECEIVABLES
+10. CASH AND CASH EQUIVALENTS